tin2tin/Blender_Screenwriter/README.md

 ### About

 This add-on utilizes a fountain script parser, which converts .fountain files to python object.
-It is ported to Python 3 by Colton J. Provias - cj@coltonprovias.com, improved by Manuel Senfft https://github.com/Tagirijus/fountain, based on Fountain by Nima Yousefi & John August; original code for Objective-C at https://github.com/nyousefi/Fountain.
+The Fountain screenplay format is by Nima Yousefi & John August; original code for Objective-C at https://github.com/nyousefi/Fountain.
+It is ported to Python 3 by Colton J. Provias, improved by Manuel Senfft https://github.com/Tagirijus/fountain.
+The Screenplain module by Martin Vilcans is used for exports https://github.com/vilcans/screenplain.